AllanGRios/AspirinModel/README.md

 > > - Considering only idealized conditions makes the model inaccurate to the majority of real world scenarios.
 > > - Heat transfers and Mass transfers are not considered.
 > > - Maxwell-Boltzman distribution is only considered in one plane of motion.
+> > - Real world prices are not reflected and only an apporximation is used

 ### About the Creator
 > This project was a self assigned endevour aimed at developing understanding and skills in python, Data Visualization, Physical Chemistry, Organic Chemistry, Engineering Concepts, Project Management, Research Skills, Problem Solving aswell as Documentation and Reporting.